Practice Guide 52 – Easements claimed by prescription

 Where a verbal description leaves any doubt as to the location or extent of the easement, a plan must be supplied based on the largest scale Ordnance Survey map for the area in question.
 The description of the right claimed should refer to a plan on which it is clearly and carefully marked.

-It should be appreciated that we may often have to make some alteration to the wording used in the application form when drafting the register entries.
+As explained, we may have to make some alteration to the wording used in the application form when drafting the register entries.

 When on first registration, or registration of a disposition, entries in respect of prescriptive easements are desired but it is not clear from the form FR1 or AP1 or otherwise that such entries are sought, none will be made.
 Inclusion of a statutory declaration or statement of truth in the documents accompanying the application, with no explanation in the application form or a covering letter why it has been included, will not be taken as an application to make register entries.
 Such applications are often time consuming and in many cases require notices to be served on other landowners.
 This will only be done where the applicant has made it clear that they are seeking the registration of the benefit of a prescriptive right.